hilltracer/rchain/node/README.md

 essentially).
 Future releases will generate full-length 256- or 512-bit rnode addresses, but for demonstration purposes, 128 bits is about the limit of manageability.

-By default - when run without any flag - the communication system attempts to connect itself to the test RChain network by bootstrapping from a known node in that network.
+By default - when run without any flag - the communication system attempts to connect itself to the test Rhonix network by bootstrapping from a known node in that network.

 Using flags you can specify which bootstrapping node should be used or if the node should create its own network (become a bootstrap node).

 #### 2.1.1 gRPC API

 Node exposes its API via gRPC services, which are exposed on `grpc-port`.
-To see the list of all available services, RPC calls, possible requests and responses, please see [node/src/main/protobuf/rnode.proto](https://github.com/rchain/rchain/blob/master/node/src/main/protobuf/rnode.proto)
+To see the list of all available services, RPC calls, possible requests and responses, please see [node/src/main/protobuf/rnode.proto](https://github.com/rhonixlabs/rhonix/blob/master/node/src/main/protobuf/rnode.proto)

 #### 2.1.2 Data directory